LanceEvangelista/ENG2112PA4/README.md

 avg_track = df.groupby('Track')[numeric].mean()
 ```

+First, the program groups the data `df.groupby("Parameter")` then takes the mean of the numerical data within the group using `.mean()`

 ### To graph by Hometown:

 ```Python
 plt.figure(figsize=(8, 5))
 plt.bar(avg_hometown.index, avg_hometown.mean(axis=1))
 ```
-Doing avg_gender.mean(axis=1) takes the averages of the 4 subjects and turns them into 1 overall average
+Using `avg_gender.mean(axis=1)` takes the averages of the 4 subjects, using `axis=1` specifying the mean of the row should be taken, and turns them into 1 overall average.

 ### To graph by Gender: